About invalid traffic

 How Google handles invalid traffic

-When our system detects invalid interactions on your ads, we automatically filter these out of your reports so that you're not charged for them.
-However, you still have the option to view invalid interaction data if you'd like to.
-See the section below about "Viewing invalid interaction data" for information on how to view invalid interaction data in your account.
+When our system detects invalid traffic with your ads, we automatically filter these out of your reports so that you're not charged for them.
+However, you still have the option to view invalid traffic data if you'd like to.

 If we find invalid interactions that have somehow escaped our automated detection in the past two months, we'll give you credit for these interactions.
 To view these credits for invalid interactions, click the Billing tab.
 Any invalid interaction credits you've received will be labelled "Invalid activity" on the transaction history page and will be credited to you.